-- 3.2.5 Because LUC The Hague is an international honours college, components in which the student participates in the framework of the Honours College of Leiden University can be used as optional courses11.
-The 30 ECTS honours tracks are designed as extra-curricular tracks and cannot be included in their entirety in the LUC elective space. - 3.2.6 Students who are enrolled in the programme may assemble their own curriculum of components that are taught by an institution, as long as these are concluded with a final examination.
+- 3.2.6 Students who are enrolled in the programme may assemble their own curriculum of components that are taught by an institution, as long as these are concluded with a final examination.
 They will require the permission of the most appropriate Board of Examiners.
 When granting such permission, the Board of Examiners also indicates to which University programme the curriculum is considered to belong.
-12 If necessary, the Executive Board designates a Board of Examiners to take this decision. - 3.2.7 [not applicable]
+If necessary, the Executive Board designates a Board of Examiners to take this decision. - 3.2.7 Students who have obtained a university bachelor's or master's degree, and who meet the requirements set for sufficiently related subjects, may be enrolled for the exclusive purpose of following and completing an educational module in order to obtain a 'limited level-two' teaching qualification. - 3.2.8 [not applicable]